Breaking bad degeneracies with Love relations: Improving gravitational-wave measurements through universal relations: Robustness of Forecasts

 \subsection{Failure of the Fisher analysis}

 Fisher analysis has been widely used in the GW community to generate fast estimates of measurement errors.
 This method approximates the posterior as a single-peaked Gaussian distribution, whose inverse covariance matrix is constructed from second derivatives of the log-likelihood.
 In this work, we find that the Fisher approximation is insufficient to predict the accuracy to which parameters can be estimated, and instead, we have to run a full posterior analysis using numerical sampling methods such as nested sampling.
-The reasons for this, as we show below, is that the likelihood surface is not single-peaked (there are secondary peaks that are important), and the tallest peak of the likelihood is not a Gaussian (there are long tails in the distribution).
+The reasons for this, as we show below, is that the likelihood surface is not single peaked (there are secondary peaks that are important), and the tallest peak of the likelihood is not a Gaussian (there are long tails in the distribution).

 In Fig.~\ref{fig:robust_fisher} we show Fisher estimates of the relative fractional improvement in the accuracy to which parameters can be measured when using the binary Love relations.
 The analysis is performed using the GW Fisher analysis package GWBENCH~\cite{Borhanian:2020ypi} on the same injection grid as that used in Sec.~\ref{sec:compute_setup}.
-Comparing panels (a)--(d) of Fig.~\ref{fig:robust_fisher} with panels (c) and (g) of Fig.~\ref{fig:improve_dliota} and of Fig.~\ref{fig:improve_masses}, we see that the patterns given by the full posterior analysis are poorly reproduced by the Fisher analysis.
+Comparing Figs.~\ref{fig:robust_fisher}(a)--(d) with Figs.~\ref{fig:improve_dliota}(c) and \ref{fig:improve_dliota}(g) and Figs.~\ref{fig:improve_masses}(c) and \ref{fig:improve_masses}(g), we see that the patterns given by the full posterior analysis are poorly reproduced by the Fisher analysis.
 In particular, the Fisher results fail to show the significant improvement for edge-on systems and the negative improvement in the primary source-frame mass.
-As has been discussed in Sec.~\ref{sec:improve_dliota} and \ref{sec:improve_masses}, the improvement for edge-on systems is related to the tail in the likelihood, and the deterioration in the mass estimate is related to a secondary peak in the posterior.
+As has been discussed in Secs.~\ref{sec:improve_dliota} and \ref{sec:improve_masses}, the improvement for edge-on systems is related to the tail in the likelihood, and the deterioration in the mass estimate is related to a secondary peak in the posterior.
 Neither feature can be captured by the single-peaked and Gaussian approximation inherent to Fisher theory.
 Thus, our study provides an example in which Fisher analysis fails~\cite{Vallisneri:2007ev}.